useElven/multiversx-hub-testing/README.md

 - [useElven](https://www.useelven.com)
 - [elven.js](https://www.elvenjs.com)

-Only for testing on the devnet, connect apps you know.
-There is no restriction for loaded domains.
+This is only for testing on the devnet, connect apps, you know.
+There is no restriction on loaded domains.

+### How it works

+The app simulates the MultiversX Web Wallet Hub and xPortal Discover by attaching the accessToken.
+It uses MultiversX webview provider.
+Once loaded, the app will automatically connect, allowing you to sign transactions via the wrapper app.
+You can utilize xPortal, Ledger, and browser extension.
+Without 2FA (guardian) redirects.

 ### How to use it

 1. Go to [multiversx-apps-hub-testing.netlify.app](https://multiversx-apps-hub-testing.netlify.app)
-2. Enter the URL of an app that supports MultiversX Hub and useElven at least v0.20.0
+2. Enter the URL of an app that is built with sdk-dapp, useElven at least v0.20.0 or elven.js at least v0.19.0
-3. The app will be loaded into the iframe and it will be connected already
+3. The app will be loaded into the iframe, and it will be connected already
 4. Sign transactions

 ### Development (local run)